Summer Science Camp FAQ

 4. Cancellations received within 14 days of session start date are not eligible for refunds.

-5. Cancellation requests due to illness (COVID-19 quarantine) or accident prior to the camp session start date require a physician’s written verification or note from Public Health.
+5. Cancellation requests due to illness or accident prior to the camp session start date require a physician’s written verification.
 Upon receipt of verification, we will issue a full refund, minus transaction fees and a $25 cancellation fee.

 7. Campers sent home for disciplinary reasons will not receive a refund.

-2. After offering camp spots to scholarship recipients on the waitlist, camp spots will go public.
-Everyone on the waitlist for that camp will receive an email about the open spot.
-Spots will be claimed on a first come, first served basis.
+If a camp spot becomes available, everyone on the waitlist for that camp will receive an email from Smart Rec to notify them of the open camp spot.
+Camp spots will be filled on a first come, first served basis.

 For Weeklong Day Camps at Walking Mountains Science Center in Avon and at Brush Creek Elementary School in Eagle: